TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 A member whose application to be submerged to Vraq has been approved by the Masters is still considered to be a Marshal until the submerging ceremony.

-To be allowed to count as active the time spent as an electee in a position that is exempt from the obligation to work at events hosted by TMEIT the obligations that are part of the aforementioned position must be fulfilled.
+To be allowed to count as active the time spent as an electee in a position that is exempt from the obligation to work at events hosted by TMEIT, the obligations that are part of the aforementioned position must be fulfilled.

 #### 2.5.4 Honorary award
 Vraq that have had a distinct positive impact on TMEIT may be awarded a honorary award in the form of a medal.